-Setting blade to fence parallel is a process of trial and error.
+- 1. Setting blade to fence parallel is a process of trial and error.
 These adjustments can be carried out on the table to upper trunnion mounting points by slightly loosening, adjusting and re-tightening the table.
-This should also be checked after changing blades or adjusting blade tracking & tension (see Changing Saw Blades p.
-24.)
+This should also be checked after changing blades or adjusting blade tracking and tension.
+Fig. E - 2.
+Note that the same adjustment can be used to set the fence reading to zero, as in step F2.

-NOTE: Take your time as the small adjustments here can make a big difference in your cuts, but also make the following adjustments much easier.
+Note: Take your time as the small adjustments here can make a big difference in your cuts, but also make the following adjustments much easier.